 According to the quality standard set out in the Postal Act, domestic letters shall be delivered so that at least 50% of the letters arrive at the latest on the fourth weekday (J+4) and at least 97% on the fifth weekday (J+5) after the day of deposit.
 Intra-Community cross-border mail shall be delivered so that at least 50% of the items arrive on the third day and 97% on the fifth day after the day of deposit.

-Of the domestic letters delivered by Posti, 96.7% arrived by the fourth day and 98.2% by the fifth day.
-These figures exclude the force majeure obstacles to mail delivery caused by the strikes in autumn 2019.
+Of the domestic letters delivered by Posti, 97.6% arrived by the fourth day and 99.3% by the fifth day.

 The delivery of letters paid in cash involves more processing steps than the bulk mailings sent by businesses.
 Individually mailed letters are usually left in letterboxes and then picked up to be transported to sorting centers.
 In sorting centers, postage-stamped letters go through a dedicated processing and sorting procedure.